A Guide to Mortgage Payment Holidays

 Mortgage payment holiday

 One of these was the option to take a mortgage payment holiday.
 But what is it and how does it work?
 We’ve created a guide that explains it in more detail.
 The first thing to say is that calling it a holiday isn’t strictly true.
-The payment holiday was originally designed for customers who had fallen on hard times and couldn’t afford their monthly mortgage.
+The Mortgage Payment Holiday was originally designed for customers who had fallen on hard times and couldn’t afford their monthly mortgage.
 The Lender would talk through the customer’s circumstances and then agree, if there was a way forward, to suspend the direct debit for three months whilst the customer sorted themselves out.
 In the background, the lender would add the missed payments, plus the interest payable onto the mortgage and then when the payments started again, the monthly amount would be higher to take into account in the increased in the mortgage.
 The customer’s credit report would show three missed instalments and therefore the payment holiday would have a negative impact on the customer’s ability to obtain credit in the future certainly at high street prices.

 What has changed?